Noise-stability and central limit theorems for effective resistance of random electric networks: The Walsh decomposition

-\end{prop} To see another interpretation of sensitivity to noise, called chaos, see \cite{ChatterjeeChaos}.
-Contrarily to what happens to the first passage percolation times, we are dealing with a random variable, the effective resistance, which should be extremely immune to noise.
-Indeed, one is able to adapt very smoothly the optimal flow when resistances are noised.
-Thus, the Efron-Stein inequality should always be sharp in this context, and this is what we shall prove in the following sections.
-We shall in fact prove much more in the context of \emph{current-homogeneous graphs}, namely that the Walsh decomposition is concentrated not only on sets of small size, but already on sets of small diameter.
+To see another, closely related, interpretation of sensitivity to noise, called chaos, see \cite{ChatterjeeChaos}.
+Contrarily to what happens to the first passage percolation times, simulations suggest that the minimal current is extremely immune to noise.
+This tends to suggest that the Efron--Stein inequality could always be sharp in this context, and this is what we shall prove in the following sections.
+We shall in fact prove much more in the context of \textit{current-homogeneous graphs}, namely that the Walsh decomposition is concentrated not only on sets of small size, but already on sets of small diameter.

-Finally, to end the parallel between first passage percolation and effective resistance, note that there is a mean to interpolate between those two quantities.
+Finally, to end the parallel between first passage percolation and effective resistance, note that there is a means to interpolate between those two quantities.
 Indeed, let us define, for $p\in[1,2]$: